beNative/prompt-forge/FUNCTIONAL_MANUAL.md

     - Keyboard shortcuts: `Ctrl+Z` (Undo) and `Ctrl+Y` (Redo).
 On macOS, use `Cmd+Z` and `Cmd+Shift+Z`.
     - UI Buttons: Click the **Undo** and **Redo** arrow buttons at the bottom-left of the editor.

 ### 4.4.
-Deleting a Prompt
+Deleting an Item

-- **From the Editor**: Click the "Delete" button in the top right of the editor.
+- **From the Editor**: Click the "Delete" button in the top right of the editor (only for the active prompt).
-- **From the List**: Hover over a prompt in the list (that is not active) and click the small trash can icon that appears.
+- **From the List**: Hover over an item in the list and click the small trash can icon that appears.
-- **From the Command Palette**: Open the palette and select "Delete Current Prompt".
+- **From the Command Palette**: Open the palette and select "Delete Current Item".
-- A confirmation dialog will appear before the prompt is permanently deleted.
+- A confirmation dialog will appear before the item is permanently deleted.
+If you delete a folder, all its contents will also be deleted.

 ## 5. AI-Powered Refinement